xphillyx/PostSharp.Samples/Xaml/PostSharp.Samples.Xaml/README.md

 Undo/Redo
 ---------

-When the user does something wrong, they expect a quick way to fix it.
+When users do something wrong, they expect a quick way to fix it.
 The more advanced ones will press `Ctrl+Z`, others will look for an undo button.
 If there is none, they will blame it to the application developer, because they deeply expect undo/redo in all applications.